Japan City Guides: Nagasaki

 Try Nagasaki's most famous dish champon: noodles served with shellfish, vegetables, and meat in a thick soup.
 (Champon reputedly comes from the Chinese for "Have you eaten yet?").

-Likewise Kofukuji Temple known as the "Chinese Temple" was established by the city's Chinese residents in the sixteenth century.
+Likewise Kofukuji Temple known as the "Chinese Temple" was established by the city's Chinese residents in the early seventeenth century.
 The Confucius Shrine was built in 1893 by Chinese residents to serve their religious needs and indeed the land still belongs to China and the title is administered by the Chinese embassy in Tokyo.

 Gunkanjima (Hashima Island), Nagasaki